How OceanoBe is maintaining trust and is leading the team through difficult times

-What if we stopped and see that our workplace, our teams are just a community?!
+What if we stopped and see that our workplace and our teams are just a community?!
 Wouldn’t you get involved more if you had that mindset?!
 The answer is probably yes.
 Why?
 Because as many leaders know, you just care more about your community and you are more actively engaged in making it the heaven that you envision.

 Curating your work community is not just a fancy word or activity, it’s the main priority for all of us.
 We need to build strong relationships that are based on trust.
-Here is what we recommend you to do:
+Here is what we recommend you do:

 a.
 Lead the way - if you are a leader then you know that you are the one that has to set the example.
 That is not always easy, but just start being more aware of your day-to-day interactions will put you on the right path.

 b.
-Granting trust empowers people - do grant trust for every person.
+Granting trust empowers people - do grant trust to every person.
 Many are afraid to grant trust to people but remember trusting is like going to the courthouse you always have the benefit of the doubt.

 c.
 Share the good and the bad - leaders that share the news and don’t shy away from difficult news and conversations.
 This is a difficult skill to master, but it is such a rewarding one.
 You have to remember people like the truth and they trust in you to deliver it.